 Conclusion

-Structured data is a powerful way to improve the appearance of your pages in search results and better explain the content of a page to search engines.
+Schema markup is a powerful way to improve the appearance of your pages in search results and better explain the content of a page to search engines.

-Creating and adding Schema markup to WordPress without a plugin is not as difficult as it sounds.
+Creating and adding Schema markup in WordPress is not as difficult as it sounds.
+I hope I’ve been able to explain the whole process.